Birthday Depression: It’s OK to Feel Sad on Your Special Day

 5. Try a special birthday journaling

 Birthdays are a time to reflect on the year gone by, and it’s not always easy.
-The thing is that we tend to turn self-reflection into rumination and other unproductive thinking patterns by focusing on “failures” or upsetting life events.
+We tend to turn self-reflection into rumination and other unproductive thinking patterns by focusing on “failures” or upsetting life events.
 This leads to diving deeper into unpleasant feelings, self-doubt, and overwhelming emotions.

 Birthday journaling can help you put your life into perspective and see how far you’ve come.
 Moreover, it’s a good exercise for figuring out what specifically is making you sad on your big day.